xnucade/xnucade/README.md

 - 👀 I’m interested in Python, C++, JS, .Py
 - 🌱 I’m currently learning Python Automation.
 - 💞️ I’m looking to collaborate on anything .py
 - 📫 How to reach me email @ xnucade@gmail.com, Or join my discord.
-Just go to my website |  Kadeiscoding.com
+Just go to my website |  REDACTED

 <!---
 xnucade/xnucade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.